Kanco0/pydc2/README.md

 I intentionally did **not fill missing ratings**.
 A missing rating usually means the freelancer has not been rated yet, or was not active.
 Filling it with a default value would introduce false information and distort the dataset.

----

-<h3>Notes on <code>hourly_rate (USD)</code> and missing values:</h3>

-Some freelancers have missing or zero hourly rates.

-If the freelancer is active but the <code>hourly_rate</code> is <code>0</code> or <code>NaN</code>, it likely means they did not earn anything during the period or the platform failed to collect their information.
-Missing values are left as <code>NaN</code> instead of being guessed, to maintain truth in the data.

-This principle applies to ratings and other columns as well: **never invent data**, only clean what exists.
 <br>
 <hr>
 <br>